-When registering, please let us know of any accessibility requirements, and we will do our best to accommodate them.
+When registering to speak, please let us know of any accessibility requirements, and we'll do our best to accommodate your needs.

-Dates, times and agendas for meetings are available via the calendar of council meetings, at local libraries and on the West Offices notice board, usually five days before the meeting.
+Dates, times and agendas for meetings are available via the calendar of council meetings and on the West Offices notice board, usually 5 days before the meeting.
 You can also contact Democratic Services to find out when a meeting is taking place or to request an agenda.

 The councillors who sit on a particular body will be present at meetings, one of whom chairs the meeting.
 Council officers may also attend meetings to give expert advice.
-However, they are not voting members and cannot make decisions.
+However, they're not voting members and cannot make decisions.

 The public speaking session is usually near the beginning of the meeting.
-When it is your turn you will be invited to address the councillors.
-You will have up to three minutes to speak and then the councillors may ask you some questions.
-You're not entitled to address the meeting other than during your three minutes and when answering questions.
+When it's your turn you'll be invited to address the councillors.
+You'll have up to 3 minutes to speak, and then the councillors may ask you some questions.
+You're not entitled to address the meeting other than during your 3 minutes and when answering questions.

-If you have spoken about something on the agenda the councillors will usually discuss it and announce their decision immediately.
-You are free to leave the meeting when you wish.
+If you've spoken about something on the agenda the councillors will usually discuss it and announce their decision immediately.
+You're free to leave the meeting when you wish.

-Most of the council's business is conducted in public, unless it is commercially sensitive or is about an individual.
-The public may be asked to leave while such an item is discussed.
+Most of the council's business is conducted in public, unless it is commercially sensitive or is about an individual; you may be asked to leave while such an item is discussed.
 The agenda will list any items that will be discussed in private.